syncfusion-content/xamarin-docs/Xamarin/SfChart/datamarker.md

 ![D:/Chart UG/Xamarin/UG images/Xamarin UG Images/Merged UG Images/Datamaker - clubbed/ConnectorLine.png](datamarker_images/datamarker_img9.png)

-N> For Pie and Doughnut series, you can set the Bezier curve for connector line using ConnectorType property of CircularSeries.
+N> For Pie and Doughnut series, you can set the Bezier curve for connector line using ConnectorType property of Pie and Doughnut series.